ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 | M1 efficiency cores | 2064 MHz | 4 | 4 | 11000 | 2750 | 1.33 | 2.8 |
 | [ODROID N2+](https://github.com/ThomasKaiser/sbc-bench/blob/master/Results.md) | 2266 MHz | 6 | 6 | 9660 | 1610 | 1.4 | n/a |

-The Cisco server features 2 x Xeon Gold 6248R with a TDP of 205W each which doesn't mean much until measured properly (TDP just like 'process node' is partially marketing BS).

-The MacBook 16" I'm typing this on right now runs on an i7-9750H with 3.6 GHz base clock and power consumption has been measured both on the wall (substracting idle from 'fully loaded') and according to averaged `powermetrics` output (60W-65W).
+The MacBook 16" I'm typing this on has an [i7-9750H](https://ark.intel.com/content/www/de/de/ark/products/191045/intel-core-i7-9750h-processor-12m-cache-up-to-4-50-ghz.html) inside with 3.6 GHz base clock.
+Power consumption has been measured both on the wall (substracting idle from 'fully loaded') and according to averaged `powermetrics` output (60W-65W).

+The Cisco server features 2 x [Xeon Gold 6248R](https://ark.intel.com/content/www/de/de/ark/products/199351/intel-xeon-gold-6248r-processor-35-75m-cache-3-00-ghz.html) with a TDP of 205W each which doesn't mean much until measured properly (TDP just like 'process node' is partially marketing BS).

+Amazon's m6g.8xlarge instance is based on a Graviton2 CPU with A64 RM Neoverse N1 cores limited to 32 cores.

-The ODROID N2+ Single Board Computer is equipped with an Amlogic S922X 12nm ARM SoC containing four Cortex-A73 'performance' cores clocking at 2.4 GHz and two Cortex-A55 efficiency cores at 2.0 GHz.
+The ODROID N2+ Single Board Computer is equipped with an Amlogic S922X 12nm ARM SoC consisting of four Cortex-A73 'performance' cores clocking at 2.4 GHz and two Cortex-A55 efficiency cores at 2.0 GHz.
 All six cores working together end up with a 7-zip-MIPS score 10% lower compared to Apple's four efficiency cores.

 While Apple's efficiency cores have a rather low 'per core' score they're way more power efficient than anything else.
-Over 5 times more efficient than Apple's power cores and over 30 times higher compared to the Intel cores inside the i7-9750H.
+Over 5 times more efficient than Apple's power cores and over 30 times better than the Intel cores inside the i7-9750H.

-Again: this only applies to 'server workloads in general' (which is nothing one would do on these M1 machines *today*) and should be taken with a huge grain of salt since solely based on a single benchmark result.
-But some trends are obvious and if Apple is ever going to design a server CPU I clearly opt for a ton of efficiency cores and maybe a few power cores for 'burst loads'.
+Again: this only applies to 'server workloads in general' (which is nothing one would do on these Apple Silicon machines *today*) and should be taken with a huge grain of salt since solely based on a single benchmark result.
+But some trends are obvious and if Apple is ever going to design a server CPU I clearly opt for a ton of efficiency cores inside and maybe a few power cores for 'burst loads'.

 #### Footnotes